 A polished, professional outfit has long been connected to confidence and a corner office, and Babson College created a new fund to ensure that every student has access to professional clothing.

-Babson’s Professional Attire Fund, which will be available in January, is for any student who has a big presentation or interview coming up and can’t afford polished business clothing.
+Babson’s Professional Attire Program, which will be available in January, is for any student who has a big presentation or interview coming up and can’t afford polished business clothing.
 The fund will be available through the Inclusion, Diversity, Equity and Access (IDEA) program of the Hoffman Family Undergraduate Center for Career Development (CCD).

-“The professional attire program will empower students to confidently and genuinely present themselves in professional settings,” Larinda Cole, senior associate director of IDEA, said.
+“The Professional Attire Program will empower students to confidently and genuinely present themselves in professional settings,” Larinda Cole, senior associate director of IDEA, said.

 The idea for the fund came from students during a Back to Babson discussion in 2022, according to Gerri Randlett, assistant vice president of alumni engagement and annual giving.